 How do I design for Dark Apparel?

-To design your dark apparel shirt, start with our powerful Apparel Design Tool where you can add multiple images, and text in hundreds of fonts and colors to your shirt.
-Once you have started your shirt, simply select "Basic Dark T-shirt" as your shirt style on the "Apparel Info" tab and pick the color you prefer: black, deep forest, red, navy blue, dark grey.
+To design your dark apparel shirt, start with our powerful Apparel Design Tool where you can add multiple images, and text in hundreds of fonts and colours to your shirt.
+Once you have started your shirt, simply select "Basic Dark T-shirt" as your shirt style on the "Apparel Info" tab and pick the colour you prefer: black, deep forest, red, navy blue, dark grey.

 Designing for Dark Apparel

 When designing for dark apparel, you now have the ability to specify which parts of your image should be transparent, and which parts should actually be printed as 'white'.
-After you've added an image to your design, look under advanced options in the design tool and use the 'show whites in image as transparent' checkbox.
+After you've added an image to your design, look under the 'More' option icon in the design tool and use the 'show whites in image as transparent' checkbox.
 Note that this checkbox is ignored for light apparel.